-Students who wish to change their residency status must submit all required materials (Residency Appeal Packet – see below) to the Office of the Registrar ten days prior to the dates listed above.
+Students who wish to change their residency status must submit all required materials (Residency Appeal Packet – see below) to the Office of the Registrar by posted deadline above.

 Questions concerning residency can be submitted via e-mail to: email@example.com and will be answered in the order they are received.

-If you feel you qualify for residency and in-state tuition please review the following guidelines, required documents, and determinates that must be submitted to the Office of the Registrar and University Residency Advisor for consideration.
+If you feel you qualify for residency and in-state tuition please review the following guidelines and required documents that must be submitted to the Office of the Registrar and University Residency Advisor for consideration.

 Other students eligible for resident tuition: